a-wander/java_exercise/README.md

 # java_exercise
-some java exercise,from simple to complex
+some java exercise,just for personal exercise.